b) Terms / right attached to equity shares

 Level 1: Level 1 hierarchy includes financial instrum ents measured using quoted prices.

 Level 2: The fair value of financial instruments that are not traded in an active market is determined using valuation techniques which maximise the use of observable market data and rely as little as possible on entity specific estimates.
+If all significant inputs required to fair value an instrument are observable, the instrument is included in level 2.

 Level 3: If one or more of the significant inputs is not based on observable market data, the instrument is included in level 3.
 There are no transfers between levels 1 and 2 during the year.

-The Company's policy is to recognise transfers into and transfers out of fair value hierarchy levels at the end of the reporting period.
+The Company's policy is to recognise transfers into and transfers out of fair value hierarchy levels at the end of the report ing period.

 (ii) Valuation technique used to determine fair value